-ON TEXAS
+REQUEST FOR BIDS ON TEXAS

-Sealed proposals for 2.383 miles of grading, structures, flexible base and two course surface treatment on FM 3522 from FM 1082 to approximately 2.4 mile E. (CR 298) covered by C 974-8-1 in Jones County, will be received at the Texas Department of Transportation, Austin, until 1:00 P.M., December 5, 1991, and then publicly opened and read.
-Plans and specifications, including minimum wage rates as prospection at the office of Joe Higgins, Resident Engineer, Hamlin, age building, Pecan & Fruit trees.
-Texas, and at the Texas Depart-\$1,000 down, \$200/mo. for 4 ment of Transportation, Austin, Construction and Contract Administration, D.C.
-Greer State High-Streets, Austin, Texas 78701.
+HIGHWAY CONSTRUCTION Sealed proposals for 2:383 miles of grading, structures, flexible base and two course surface treatment on FM 3522 from FM 1082 to approximately 2.4 mile E. (CR 298) covered by C 974-8-1 in Jones County, will be received at the Texas Department of Transportation, Austin, until 1:00 P.M., December 5, 1991, and then publicly opened and read.

+Plans and specifications, including minimum wage rates as provided by Law, are available for inspection at the office of Joe Higgins, Resident Engineer, Hamlin, Texas, and at the Texas Department of Transportation, Austin, Texas.
+Bidding proposals are to be requested from the Division of Construction and Contract Administration, D.C.
+Greer State Highway Building, 11th and Brazos Streets, Austin, Texas 78701.
 Plans are available through commercial printers in Austin, Texas, at the expense of the bidder.

-The Texas Department of Transportation hereby notifies all bidders that it will insure that bidders will not be discriminated against on the ground of race, color, sex or national origin, in having full opportunity to submit bids in response to this invitation, and in consideration for an award.
-Usual rights reserved.
+The Texas Department of Transportation hereby notifies all bidders that it will insure that bidders will not be discriminated against on the ground of race, color, sex or national origin, in having full opportunity to submit bids in response to this invitation, and in consideration for an award, Usual rights reserved.